• Resources

 How long does a disability appeal take with a lawyer?

-Your disability appeal likely won’t take much or any longer with a lawyer.
+Your disability appeal likely won’t take any longer with a lawyer.
 If you signed with your lawyer right before your hearing, they may request a delay so they have time to go over your case and prepare for your hearing.
-Otherwise, having a disability lawyer won’t make your case take longer.
+Otherwise, having a disability lawyer could even speed up your case by helping you win at an earlier stage.

 How long does an SSDI reconsideration appeal take?

-As of early 2024, the most recent data from the SSA shows that it takes an average of about six months to get a decision on a reconsideration.
+As of June 2024, the most recent data from the SSA shows that it takes an average of seven months to get a reconsideration decision.
 For more help, we’ve covered some tips for winning at reconsideration.

 How long does it take to get a disability hearing?

-As of early 2024, the average wait time for a disability hearing is 9.6 months, though the average wait at your local SSA hearing office could range from eight months to three years.
+As of June 2024, the average wait time for a disability hearing is 8.8 months, though the average wait at your local SSA hearing office could range from six months to 18 months.

 What’s the wait time for a disability hearing decision?